Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 Why Does One-Time Data Cleaning Fail at Enterprise Scale?

 The fix is architectural, not procedural.
-Enterprise data cleaning must operate as a continuous function embedded in data pipelines, with automated rules that fire at ingestion, scheduled batch processes that catch drift, and monitoring dashboards that surface quality degradation before it reaches reports or models.
+Enterprise cleaning runs as a continuous function embedded in pipelines: automated rules fire at ingestion, scheduled batch processes catch drift, and monitoring surfaces degradation before it reaches reports or models.

 What Data Quality Dimensions Should Enterprise Cleaning Address?

-The remaining five DAMA dimensions (validity, integrity, uniqueness, currency, and reasonableness) become relevant as an enterprise cleaning program matures.
-Validity and integrity checks are typically implemented during the first expansion cycle, followed by uniqueness (deduplication) as the organization builds matching capabilities.
+The remaining dimensions (validity, integrity, uniqueness, currency, and reasonableness) become relevant as the program matures.
+Validity and integrity checks usually arrive in the first expansion cycle, followed by uniqueness once the organization builds matching and deduplication capability.

 What Does a Repeatable Enterprise Data Cleaning Workflow Look Like?

-The following six-phase framework converts ad hoc cleaning into a governed, measurable operational workflow.
+A repeatable workflow converts ad hoc cleaning into a governed, measurable operation through six phases: scope, profile, define rules, execute, embed, and monitor.
 Each phase has a defined input, output, responsible role, and tooling requirement.

 Phase 1: Scope and Prioritize